Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Results and Discussion

 \subsection{Processing time}

-There is no significant difference in the average processing time for HFFR and FTSM, compared with the proposed FLBFH method (Figure \ref{fig_04}).
-However, the number of failed tasks was less in the proposed FLBFH method.
-Since the proposed method used a Fuzzy-logic based approach for failure handling and prediction, it was able to handle failure more efficiently, with a resulting improvement in the total processing time.
+There is no significant difference in the average processing time for all three methods (Figure \ref{fig_04}).
+However, the number of failed tasks is less in the proposed FLBFH method.
+Since the proposed method used Fuzzy-logic based approach for failure handling and prediction, it can handle failure more efficiently, which resulting improvement in the total processing time.
+The total processing time improved by 51\% and 45\% for both HFFR and FTSM, compared with the FLBFH method, as shown in Figure \ref{fig_06}.

-On average, the total processing time improved by 51\% and 45\% for the FLBFH method, compared with HFFR and FTSM respectively as shown in Figure \ref{fig_06}.
-Compared with HFFR, the improvement was around 50\% to 51\% and compared with FTSM, it was around 44\% to 46\%.
-Total processing time improved in the proposed method because the number of failed tasks in the proposed method was fewer which provided better failure handling and robust scheduling.